clizzin/missionbit/setup-git-desktop/README.md

 ### Steps

 0) Open the Github Desktop app.
+(It's in your dock, or you can press command + space and type 'github desktop'.)

 1) Log in with your username and password